MetaphorData/connectors/metaphor/unity_catalog/profile/README.md

 #### Warehouse ID

-To run the queries using a specific warehouse, simply add its ID in the configuration file:
+To run the queries using a specific warehouse, simply add its IDt  in the configuration file:

 ```yaml
 warehouse_id: <warehouse_id>